 Comply with any licence conditions we may include when granting your licence as well as those set in law

 Tell the FMA if you materially contravene your obligations or make significant changes to your business

 If you decide to engage others to provide advice on your behalf in future, you must make sure they comply with duties 1 to 7.
 If you engage nominated representatives, you must have appropriate processes and controls in place to allow you to control the advice being given and the circumstances in which it is given.
 You must also ensure all nominated representatives comply with these processes.

-a QFE, or
+a QFE, a member of a QFE group, or

 Transitional licence application fee (payable to the FMA)

 Full licence application fee (payable to the FMA)